 The CSAD Democracy Scholars Program provides opportunities for students to work in close collaboration with faculty members as full participants on some fundamental question, text, or theme of American liberal democracy.
-Students selected for these competitive awards will receive a stipend, summer housing, and funds for research materials and supplies when necessary.
+Students selected for these competitive awards will receive a $3,500 stipend, summer housing, and up to $500 in funds for research materials and supplies when necessary.
 A primary component of the program is the public presentation of the summer scholar's work at the conclusion of the research project.
 The Democracy Scholars Program is supported by the Class of 1978 Summer Research Fund and Pamela K. Jensen Faculty Research Fund endowments for the Center for the Study of American Democracy.

 Proposal submissions are due no later than 12:00pm, February 14, 2014, for summer 2014.
 Please use the submission form below.
 Awards will be announced on February 28, 2014.

 Summer Research Fellowships - Each student scholar will be awarded a stipend of $3,500 plus provision of on-campus summer housing.
 A research budget of up to $500 is also available for each student.

 Selection of Awards - Selection of recipients for these competitive summer fellowships will be made by a committee comprised of the Associate Provost, the Director of the Center for the Study of American Democracy, and other faculty, as appropriate.

 Proposals are to be written and submitted by the student member of each student/faculty research team.
 Complete applications for a summer research award must include the following: